amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/behavioral-cohorts.md

 * The file can contain either the user IDs or Amplitude IDs, but **not both**.
 * It must not contain blank space or other text.

-If the file is not in the correct format, Amplitude will show an error message and refuse to upload the cohort.
-Read more about [uploading CSVs as cohorts](/docs/data/csv-import-export).
+If the file isn't in the correct format, Amplitude shows an error message and won't upload the cohort.
+Read more about [uploading .CSV files as cohorts](/docs/data/csv-import-export).

 A properly-formatted .CSV file looks like this: